Galliformes / Phasianidae / Arborophila

 Description

-This medium-sized partridge measures 26-29 cm in length.
-Males weigh 325-430 g while females are slightly smaller at 261-386 g.
-The male displays a grey forehead contrasting with an olive-brown crown and nape marked by black mottles.
-Prominent white supercilium and moustachial stripes frame the face.
-The namesake feature is the orange-rufous throat and neck-sides speckled with black.
-The breast and upper belly are blue-grey, with the central belly appearing whitish and the vent buffy-brown.
-The upperparts are olive-brown, with scapulars and wing coverts showing chestnut, black and greyish banding.
-The beak is dusky-brown to blackish, and legs are pinkish or crimson.
-Females resemble males.
-Juveniles are duller below with vermiculated patterning on the crown and flanks.
+Length is 26–29 cm (10–11 in).
+Males weigh 325–430 g (11.5–15.2 oz) and females 261–386 g (9.2–13.6 oz).
+The male has a grey forehead, olive-brown crown and nape with black mottles, and a whitish supercilium.
+The throat and neck-sides are orange-rufous with black speckles.
+The breast, flanks, and upper belly are blue-grey, while the central belly is whitish and the vent buffy-brown.
+The mantle, back, and rump are olive-brown.
+Scapulars and wing coverts display chestnut, black, and greyish bands.
+The beak is dusky-brown or blackish, and legs are pinkish or crimson.
+Females are similar to males.
+Juveniles are duller below with brown and black vermiculations on the crown and flanks.
+Subspecies exhibit different throat patterns.

 Distribution & Habitat